Ctharp11/mern_practice/README.md

-SPORTS BRO is an app that syncs up multiple sports news sources, allowing easy sports concumption, sharing, and promotion of sports related dialogue and shit talk.
+SPORTS BRO is an app that syncs up multiple sports news sources, allowing easy sports concumption, sharing, and promotion of sports related dialogue and talk.

 TECH:
 SASS